carlarsmendes/colab-repo/README.md

 * Delete your branch once you're done with it - Keep your tree clean!
 * Decide on code formatting rules from the start, *Eg.: Everyone uses Prettier, or no one uses it*
 * Version control DOES NOT replace communication.
 Keep your team updated on your current work tasks
+* Decide on how to split your tasks - Eg.: User Stories

 ## Useful Git commands